bobbyfuller48/Projects/Hospital_Compare_Functions/README.md

 The functions contained in Hospital_Compare_Functions.R perform the following:

 1. make_hospital_table()
-  -Pre-conditions: None
+  Pre-conditions: None

-  -Post-conditions: Function returns a tibble ("hospital_table") containing data regarding hospital 30 day death rates for heart attack, heart failure, and pneumonia.
+  Post-conditions: Function returns a tibble ("hospital_table") containing data regarding hospital 30 day death rates for heart attack, heart failure, and pneumonia.
    Each row contains a state, a hospital within that state, a cause of death,